charleskoffler/clprolf/README.md

 In simol, there are two types of interfaces, and only these two types. simol interfaces are called compatibility interfaces.

 "compat_interf_version": the purpose of the interface is that the classes implementing it provide an implementation, a "version".
+It is typically used for supply different implementations of the same DAO, for example(with database, web services, memory, etc.).
+When we're using interfaces for loose coupling goals, we should use an compat_interf_version too, to indicate that the intent is to forecast a change of implementation and not depend to a concrete class.

 "compat_interf_capacity": the purpose of the interface is to guarantee that a class has a certain capability (to sort, etc.), no matter what the implementation.